gtuck/web1430-Course-Docs/index.md

 1. Inspect/review educational records.
 2. Seek amendment of inaccurate records.
 3. Consent to disclosure of personally identifiable info (with FERPA exceptions).
 Directory information may include: name, major, address, phone, dates of attendance, degree(s), honors, enrollment status, and instructional videos unless you request suppression.
-Details: https://www.weber.edu/registrar/FERPA.html
+[Learn more](https://www.weber.edu/registrar/FERPA.html)

 #### Student Responsibilities
 Follow standards in PPM 6-22 academically and professionally, on and off campus when representing WSU.